Heechan-Moon/CODA/README.md

 ## Running Codes
 - Command "bash src/run.sh".
-  - *datas* is the list of datas which are counted.
+  - *datas* is the list of data that are counted.
   - *version* is the list of counting algorithms.
   - *fs* is the list of fractions *q* where the number of samples becomes *n=q|E|*.
   - *try* is the number of iterations in counting.